Transport map unadjusted Langevin algorithms: learning and discretizing perturbed samplers: Langevin samplers and transport maps

 \subsubsection{Monotone triangular transport maps}

 While the sampling algorithms and theoretical results of this paper will apply to \emph{any} sufficiently smooth and invertible transport map, our numerical illustrations will employ a specific, computationally tractable class: {triangular monotone maps}.
-Thus we briefly review the construction of such maps here.
 Let $Y = (y_1,\ldots,y_d)$ and consider a map $S$ of the form

 where the $i$th component of the map is monotone increasing in $y_i$, i.e., $\frac{\partial S_i}{\partial y_i} >0, \, \forall i$.
 This monotonicity condition ensures that $S$ is invertible, i.e., that there exists a map $T=S^{-1}$.
 A triangular monotone map satisfying $S_\sharp \mu_{\pi} = \mu_{\eta}$ is guaranteed to exist when $\mu_{\pi}$ and $\mu_{\eta}$ are atomless (which is always the case in this paper, as we assume both measures to have Lebesgue densities on $\mathbb{R}^d$).
 A map $S$ of the form \eqref{Eq:KR_structure} is often called a Knothe--Rosenblatt (KR) rearrangement; see \cite{rosenblatt1952remarks,bogachev2005triangular,carlier2010knothe,marzouk2016introduction}.